floriandendorfer/replication-code/README.md

   $$U_x = \gamma\frac{a + K(x)}{a + b + N(x)} + \sum_{j'}\beta_j\mathbb{1}(j' = j) + \alpha ((1+f)p- t) + \epsilon = u(p,x) + \epsilon$$

-$p$ is the daily rental rate of the listing; $t$ is the counterfactual subsidy.
+$p$ is the daily rental rate of the listing; $t$ is the counterfactual per-unit subsidy.
 For the moment, we set $t$ equal to zero.

 **Unobserved quality**: The unobserved quality $\omega$ is unknown to guests and hosts.
 However, $\omega$ is known to be iid $Beta(a,b)$ distributed.
 After observing the number of good reviews $K$ and bad reviews $N-K$ agents form an expectation about the unobserved quality, $E[\omega|N,K]$.</li>